According to the most recent, large-scale community study of mental health in adults across the United States:

 Thanks to intensive efforts at educating the public, OCD has gained far more recognition than it once had.
 But there is still a gap between those who need appropriate treatment for OCD and those who receive it.
 The previously mentioned study of mental health in American adults indicated that severe cases of OCD are much more likely than moderate cases to come to the attention of mental health professionals.
 Unfortunately, only a minority of severe cases receive treatment specifically for OCD.

 This study further indicated that among mental health disorders, OCD has the third highest proportion of seriously disabling cases, surpassed only by bipolar disorder and drug dependence.
 In addition, many people with moderate OCD have impairments as severe as those found in severe cases of other mental disorders.

 Fortunately, effective treatment is available today, and people with OCD can get relief.
 That’s good news not only for millions of people with OCD, but also for the millions of others whose lives are affected by OCD when a family member, spouse, friend or student has the disorder.

-The first and most important step in getting appropriate treatment is to become knowledgeable about OCD and learn to recognize behaviors that may be associated with OCD.
-This web site contains a wealth of information designed to help individuals better understand what OCD is and how it’s treated.
-This web site also provides suggestions for locating a physician or mental health professional who is trained to treat OCD; not all clinicians are.
+The first and most important step in getting appropriate treatment for yourself or someone else is becoming knowledgeable about OCD.
+Therefore, it’s important to learn to recognize the behaviors associated with OCD.
+This web site contains a wealth of information designed to help you better understand what OCD is and how it’s treated.
+If you’re seeking help for yourself or someone you care for, the information on this web site will also guide you through the process of locating a physician or mental health professional who is trained to treat OCD.
+Not all clinicians are!